MathGeniusJodie/jodie-s-image-viewer/README.md

 ```
 git clone https://github.com/MathGeniusJodie/jodie-s-image-viewer.git
 ```
-copy the files "tiv" and "tiv_binary" to "/usr/bin/" or alternatively compile your own binary with by running "build.sh", you can also edit the build script to use clang instead of gcc
+copy the files "jiv" and "jiv_binary" to "/usr/bin/" or alternatively compile your own binary with by running "build.sh", you can also edit the build script to use clang instead of gcc